Skip to content

 We welcome students from a variety of backgrounds, not only those on the traditional path of applying straight after the bachelor’s degree, but also students who started at a community college, are returning to school after some time working, or have taken other nonlinear paths.

 As UC Merced is a Hispanic-serving institution where the majority of undergraduates are first-generation college students, we have a commitment to the success of underrepresented minorities and women in our department.
 We have been accepted as a partnership institution of the APS Bridge Program, after a vetting process to determine whether a graduate program demonstrates the best practices of supportive environments for prospective Bridge students.
 We have a particularly high proportion of female faculty and graduate students, who participate in the Women in STEM group on campus.
 Physics leads or participates in several federally funded centers on campus to promote education, research, and training for underrepresented minorities: the Center for Cellular and Biomolecular Machines (NSF), NIH G-RISE Interdisciplinary Biomedical Science and Technology Program (I-BioSTeP), NSF Research Traineeship program in Convergence of Nano-engineered Devices for Environmental and Sustainable Applications (CONDESA), and the Consortium for High-Energy Density Science (NNSA).
-Incoming domestic students can participate in the Graduate Division’s Competitive Edge Summer Bridge program.

 Prospective Graduate Students